NCAR/hrldas/README.md

 # hrldas

-HRLDAS (High Resolution Land Data Assimilation System) containing the Noah-MP Land Surface Model
+HRLDAS (High Resolution Land Data Assimilation System) containing the Noah-MP Land Surface Model.
+Note that the HRLDAS/Noah-MP model is a community model contributed by the whole Noah-MP scientific community.
+For maintenance and release of this GitHub, please contact: Cenlin He (cenlinhe@ucar.edu) and Fei Chen (feichen@ucar.edu).

 As of May 6, 2020, this repository does not explicitly contain the Noah-MP code and parameters, but connects to the Noah-MP repository (https://github.com/NCAR/noahmp) through git submodules.
 To clone